preetidocodding/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-this is the world known game which ganerally played by fellows in their free time
+this is the world known game which generally played by fellows in their free time